Lotus Bakeries: History

-The company was founded in Lembeke, Belgium in 1932 by three brothers Jan, Emiel and Henri Boone.
-Jan named it Lotus, after the flower which symbolises purity.
+The company was founded in Lembeke in 1932 by three brothers: Jan, Emiel, and Henri Boone.
+Jan named it Lotus, after the flower, which symbolizes purity.

-In the 1950s, the brothers began to package the Lotus Speculoos biscuits individually, and from 1956 they were offered in Belgian catering establishments alongside coffee.
-Soon after, in 1960, Lotus Speculoos was distributed in neighboring countries.
-Partnering with the Stevens family in 1974, Lotus merged with Corona and now also includes cakes and pastry within its product range.
+In the 1950s, the brothers began to package their speculoos biscuits individually, and from 1956 they were offered in Belgian catering establishments alongside coffee.
+Soon after, in 1960, Lotus began distributing biscuits in neighboring countries.
+Partnering with the Stevens family in 1974, Lotus merged with Corona and now also includes cakes and pastries within its product range.
 Prepackaged pastries experienced rapid growth at that time.

-The Speculoos biscuit is branded Lotus Biscoff, a brand name launched since 1986 and gradually introduced in all countries.
-In the mid-1980s, several airlines began serving Lotus Biscoff as an in-flight treat.
+Lotus launched the brand name "Biscoff" in 1986 and gradually introduced it in all countries.
+In the mid-1980s, several airlines began serving Biscoff biscuits as in-flight treats.

 Beginning in the 1990s, Lotus Bakeries grew steadily with a series of integrations: